 Eaton Bank Academy is a successful and growing secondary Academy, serving the community of Congleton in South East Cheshire and North Staffordshire.
 Our GCSE results show that we are one of the leading schools in Cheshire East, with our students achieving well above national averages, something which we are rightfully proud of.

-We also benefit from a successful Sixth Form, which moved into its newly re-designed facility in December 2013; providing outstanding facilities for our post-16 students, of which 98% continue onto their chosen university or career destinations, as a result of our small class sizes and comprehensive student support package.
+We also benefit from a successful Sixth Form, providing outstanding facilities for our post-16 students, of which 98% continue onto their chosen university or career destinations, as a result of our small class sizes and comprehensive student support package.